Primary protein

 Chicken thigh

-This chicken, oats, and pumpkin dog food recipe is a softer batch-cooked option for owners who want a recipe that mixes easily and portions cleanly.
+Use this chicken, oats, and pumpkin dog food recipe when you want a softer batch that mixes easily and portions cleanly.
 It keeps chicken as the main protein, but changes the starch and texture enough to feel different from a chicken-and-rice base.

 Primary protein